 Toyon plants are easy to grow and are very tolerant of pruning.
 It is best to prune these plants from late winter to early spring, and pruning the branch tips will promote a denser growth shape.

-These plants can also be trained as trees by carefully pruning the lower branches, but will generally be multistemmed.
+This evergreen shrub can also be trained as a tree by carefully pruning the lower branches, but will generally be multistemmed.

 Unfortunately, toyon bush is susceptible to a condition known as fireblight which often affects members of the Rosaceae family.
 There is a cultivar known as ‘Davis Gold’ which has improved disease resistance.
 This cultivar has yellow to orange fruits.

 Fire blight is a bacterial infection caused by a bacterium known as Erwinia amylovora.
 The symptoms of this disease are dead and dying branches that turn rust-colored and die from the tip inwards.

 This disease can be managed with antibiotic fungicides and infected branches should be cut off at least 8 inches (20 cm) below the damaged area.
 Take care to disinfect your shears after each cut to avoid spreading the bacteria.
 (4)

 Toyon is a versatile plant that does great as a hedge, screen, or background planting while being attractive and showy enough to be grown as a specimen.
 These plants can be kept to a manageable size by regular pruning.

 Growing toyon tree in a container is not recommended due to the size these plants can reach.
 If grown in a suitable location with enough space, toyon can be allowed to grow into a handsome small tree.

 With its deep roots and drought tolerance, toyon is also useful for erosion control and slope stabilization.